-Opera singer Krista Clouse was arrested last week in Alexandria, Virginia, for singing on the street with a speaker system.
+In Sep 2016, Opera singer Krista Clouse was arrested in Alexandria, Virginia, for singing on the street with a speaker system.

-The authorities have now withdrawn the misdemeanour charge filed against her and acknowledged that Clouse should never have been arrested.
+The authorities have now withdrawn the misdemeanor charge filed against her and acknowledged that Clouse should never have been arrested.

 She posted a video of the incident online.

-As well as apologising to Clouse, the city says it is reviewing its regulations for street performers and will be presenting new guidelines soon.
+As well as apologizing to Clouse, the city says it is reviewing its regulations for street performers and will be presenting new guidelines soon.